mkht/PSOpenAI/README.md

 ----
 ## Changelog
+### 1.2.0 (Not released yet)
+ - Add `StopSequence` parameter for `Request-ChatGPT`, `Request-TextCompletion`, `Request-CodeCompletion`.
+   When specific words are output from the API, subsequent output is stopped.
+   e.g.)
+    ```PowerShell
+    # This code generates only top 4 list.
+    Request-TextCompletion -Prompt 'List of top 10 most populous countries' -StopSequence '5.'
+    ```

 ### 1.1.2
  - Fix an issue that the language code may not be set correctly in `Request-AudioTranscription` on macOS and Linux environment.
  - Fix minor issues on Windows PowerShell 5.1